Advocating For Compensation After A Lyft And Uber Accident In Tacoma

 If you were injured in a rideshare accident due to a negligent driver, then you may be eligible to receive compensation in an auto accident claim.
 Lyft and Uber are required to have extensive insurance policies that cover both other drivers and passengers in the event of a collision.
 In addition to these policies, you may be covered under the at-fault driver’s insurance policy.

 To determine what options are available to you, you should immediately contact a Tacoma rideshare accident attorney at Pendergast Law.
-With more than 40 years of experience, our legal team can review every available insurance policy and advocate for full compensation on your behalf.
-To discuss your case in a free consultation, call our office at (425) 228-3860 or toll-free at (888) 228-3860.
+After nearly 30 years in practice, our legal team can review every available insurance policy and advocate for full compensation on your behalf.
+To discuss your case in a free consultation, call our office toll-free at 888-539-9211.

 Similar to taxis, limos, and other driving services, rideshare drivers have the duty to protect their passengers from harm and prevent serious auto collisions.
 When they sign onto an app and get behind the wheel, they should always do so with the full knowledge that their actions can easily change someone’s life.
 Even though these companies do not offer training programs, rideshare drivers should review all local traffic laws for Tacoma and the surrounding neighborhoods to ensure that they are practicing safe driving habits.